CartoDB/mobile-sdk/doc/custom_offline_data.md

 	return null;
 }

-// And then you can simply call it as such:
+// Call it:
 			AddOnlineBaseLayer(CartoBaseMapStyle.CartoBasemapStyleDefault);

 // Get decoder from current layer,
-// so we wouldn't need a style asset to create a decoder from scratch MBVectorTileDecoder decoder = (MBVectorTileDecoder)(MapView.Layers[0] as VectorTileLayer).TileDecoder;
+// we do not need a style asset to create a decoder from scratch MBVectorTileDecoder decoder = (MBVectorTileDecoder)(MapView.Layers[0] as VectorTileLayer).TileDecoder;

 // Remove default baselayer
 MapView.Layers.Clear();

-// Do the actual copying and source creation on another thread so it wouldn't block the main thread System.Threading.Tasks.Task.Run(delegate
+// Do the actual copying and source creation on another thread so it does not block the main thread System.Threading.Tasks.Task.Run(delegate
 {
 	TileDataSource source = CreateTileDataSource();